Will Google Ads’ “parallel” tracking work with ClickMagick?

 Keep in mind that when using the tracking template Google Ads does impose some restrictions.
 If you want your ad to be approved, and you want it to work correctly, take note ...

-use a custom domain with Google Ads.
+First you cannot use a custom domain with Google Ads.
 Because of the way parallel tracking works, people are never going to see your tracking link anyway so it shouldn’t be a big deal.

-use a secure tracking link.
+Second, you must use a secure tracking link.
 This isn’t an option.
 Google Ads requires it.

 Keeping these two points in mind, when you use ClickMagick tracking links with Google Ads, always use your secure account URL: